phoebe-q/newsroom-project/timelog.md

 ## Week 18

 ### 31 Jan 2022
+- _1.5 hours_ Researched other packages that allow retrieval of subtitles and discovered YoutubeDL for Java.
+- _1 hour_ Implemented YouTubeDL, however subtitles have to be written and read from file: will attempt to find workaround

 ## Week 19

 ### 7 Feb 2022
+- _3 hours_ stalled dev due to errors passing data

 ## Week 20

 ### 14 Feb 2022
+- _2 hours_ refactored display of articles

 ### 15 Feb 2022
 - Had to move weekly meeting with Richard due to hurting my back and being unable to sit or stand - also stalled development by a couple of days.